 ...trail-ride and pack-trip outfitters: Bear Mountain Stables, Fossil Ridge Guide Service; Canyon Trails Ranch Cortez; Academy Riding Stables

 ...dude ranches: Latigo Ranch; Echo Basin Ranch; Laramie River Ranch; Home Ranch

 The headwaters of four major rivers begin in Colorado — the Colorado, Platte, Arkansas and Rio Grande — and every spring, whitewater lovers flock here with their kayaks strapped to the roofs of their cars.
 The season typically runs from May through September, with the swiftest whitewater occurring in May and June.
 August is the best month for a more laid-back outing.
-The state’s abundance of outfitters, paddle parks, placid lakes, mellow rivers and challenging rapids make it the ideal place to learn to kayak and perfect your paddle on more formidable waterways.
+The state’s abundance of outfitters, paddle parks, placid lakes, mellow rivers and challenging rapids make it the ideal place to learn to kayak and raft — and perfect your paddle on more formidable waterways.

 Places to put your paddle in for…

 ...white-knuckle adventures: Arkansas River Headwaters, Salida; Gunnison Gorge near Gunnison; Browns Canyon National Monument near Buena Vista